-- 1. Development proposals should manage impacts on biodiversity and aim to secure a net biodiversity gain of at least 10%, ideally on-site if possible.
+- Development proposals should manage impacts on biodiversity and secure a net biodiversity gain of at least 10%, ideally on-site if possible.
 This should be informed by current site conditions and with any proposed habitat creation being appropriate to local context.
 Where measures are proposed off-site these should be located as close as possible to the development site. - 2.
 A biodiversity net gain plan shall be submitted as part of planning application material where appropriate.
-This should be prepared in accordance with the Natural England / Defra Biodiversity Metric and reflect principles contained in the Redbourn Design Guidance and Codes. - 3.
+This should be prepared in accordance with Natural England's Biodiversity Metric 3.1 (or subsequent version) and reflect principles contained in the Redbourn Design Guidance and Codes. - 3.
 If sites with semi-natural habitats are proposed for development, ecological surveys may be required or need updating.
 Some previously developed sites may need specific protected species surveys (e.g.: bat surveys).